Hylotelephium erythrostictum 'Mediovariegatum'

 Showy Stonecrop, Striped Sedum, Variegated Sedum

-Hylotelephium erythrostictum ‘Mediovariegatum’ is a clump-forming winter dormant perennial, up to 18 inches (45 cm) tall with ornamental, fleshy, succulent-like, variegated pale yellow and green leaves which surround the thick, succulent, erect stems.
-Flowers are star shaped, bright pink, in large (up to 6 inches /15 cm in diameter) flattened heads.
+Hylotelephium erythrostictum 'Mediovariegatum', formerly known as Sedum erythrostictum 'Mediovariegatum', is a clump-forming, winter dormant perennial, up to 18 inches (45 cm) tall, with ornamental, fleshy, variegated pale yellow and green leaves which surround the thick, erect stems.
+Flowers are star-shaped, white to bright pink and appear in large flattened heads up to 6 inches (15 cm) in diameter.

 How to Grow and Care